AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Municipal solid waste compost often improved crop yield and soil fertility
+Compost from municipal waste improved crop productivity and soil fertility

 An overhead view of neatly planted agricultural rows with young green seedlings growing in dark brown soil, demonstrating organized crop cultivation in a field.